 CARB provides helpful resources for program implementation available at https://ww2.arb.ca.gov/our-work/programs/california-clean-construction-program.

 The California Clean Construction Zero-emission Equipment List identifies zero-emission equipment that should be utilized on a program participating project site.
-The awarding body reviews anticipated off-road construction project equipment lists and equipment being procured or delivered to the project and compares that equipment to the California Clean Construction Zero-emission Equipment List.
+The awarding body or contractor reviews anticipated off-road construction project equipment lists and equipment being procured or delivered to the project and compares that equipment to the California Clean Construction Zero-emission Equipment List.
 If equipment types on the Zero-emission Equipment List are used on the project, they must be zero-emission.
 In other words, for California Clean Construction program projects, internal combustion versions of equipment types on the Zero-Emission Equipment List may not be used.
 Additional details are provided in the Zero-Emission Equipment List section of the guidelines.

 The awarding body may choose to require use of additional zero-emission equipment beyond those included in the applicable California Clean Construction Zero-Emission Equipment List.
 Please see the Performing Above & Beyond section of the guidelines.